+CR2M.3.03(4) AASB124(Aus9.1), (Aus9.1.1)

+CR2M 3 03(4)

-CR2M.3.03(4) AASB124(Aus9.1), (Aus9.1.1) 21.
-References in the Corporations Act 2001 to 'remuneration' should be taken as referring to 'compensation' as defined and explained in AASB 124.
+21. References in the Corporations Act 2001 to 'remuneration' should be taken as referring to 'compensation' as defined and explained in AASB 124.
 Remuneration therefore includes all employee benefits (as defined in AASB 119 Employee Benefits) and also share-based compensation benefits, being options as well as shares or any other equity instruments issued by the entity in exchange for services rendered by the KMP.
 It also means that the definitions for short-term and long-term employee benefits from AASB 119 apply.
 E.g. if the entity's annual leave obligations qualify as long-term benefits under AASB 119 because the entity does not expect to settle its annual leave obligations wholly within 12 months of when the relevant services were provided, then they must be presented as long-term benefit in the remuneration table.
-This is the case even though these balances will in most cases be presented as non-current liabilities in the balance sheet.
+This is the case even though these balances will in most cases be presented as noncurrent liabilities in the statement of financial position.